 Under section 23 of the Land Drainage Act there is a legal requirement to seek consent from the relevant authority before piping/culverting or obstructing a watercourse, whether permanent or temporary.
 This may also include repairs to certain existing structures and maintenance works.

-For more information and how to apply please visit the Environment Agency website by using the link in the Information and Resources section.
-Somerset County Council will lead on ordinary watercourse consenting only and enforcement; unless it is within an Internal Drainage Board area.
+For more information and how to apply please visit the Environment Agency website by using the link in the More information section.
+Somerset Council will lead on ordinary watercourse consenting only and enforcement; unless it is within an Internal Drainage Board area.
 Please refer to the map in Downloads to view the Internal Drainage Area or visit the Somerset Drainage Board website for more information about how to apply.

 We will not be able to process an application if consent approval is required from either the Environment Agency or the Internal Drainage Boards – you will need to apply to them directly.

 If the feature is within 8 metres of a main river you will need permission from the Environment or the IDB if 9 metres outside the IDB’s area as stated in compliance with their byelaws.

 If you are not sure whether a feature is an ordinary watercourse or a main river, we can check this for you.
 In some cases, we may request that you provide us with a plan showing the location.
 It may take us up to 10 days to respond to your query; however, we will endeavour to respond within a couple of days.
 Or, you can contact the Environment Agency.

 Here are definitions of terms set out in the Flood and Water Management Act 2010:

 Ordinary watercourse – A ‘watercourse’ that does not form part of a ‘main river’.

 Watercourse – Includes all rivers and streams and all ditches, drains, cuts, culverts, dikes, sluices, sewers (other than public sewers within the meaning of the Water Industry Act 1991) and passages, through which water flows.

 Main river – Watercourse shown as such on a main river map.